dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Sedimentary rocks are usually well explained with transverse isotropic symmetry.
 Vertical transverse isotropy assumes symmetry around a vertical axis such that mechanical properties are the same when measured along any direction in a horizontal plane but different in the vertical direction (the direction perpendicular to bedding).
 The presence of vertical fractures in a preferred orientation can break this symmetry and make the medium orthorhombic.
-Accurate determination of horizontal stresses with elastic models (e.g., Eq. \ref{eq:tectonicstrains}) may need anisotropic models to properly account for rock stiffness anisotropy.
+Accurate determination of horizontal stresses with elastic models (e.g., Eq. {eq}`eq:tectonicstrains`) may need anisotropic models to properly account for rock stiffness anisotropy.

-:::{figure-md} fig_TVIandOR
+:::{figure-md} fig:TVIandOR
 <img src="../mynewbook/figures/4-22.pdf" alt="figurecontent" width="600px">

 Stiffness matrix coefficients in anisotropic media.